-Five Parliament trespass orders dropped: Winston Peters unsure if he's one of the excused
+'Absolute shambles': Winston Peters confirms Parliament trespass order dropped

+Former Deputy Prime Minister Winston Peters has confirmed a trespass order banning him from Parliament for two years has been withdrawn by the Speaker.

-Five trespass orders have been dropped after Speaker Trevor Mallard issued the bans for people who attended the 23-day occupation of Parliament's grounds.
+Five trespass orders have today been dropped after Trevor Mallard issued the bans for people who attended the 23-day occupation of Parliament's grounds.

-One of the people trespassed was former Deputy Prime Minister Winston Peters.

-Peters this afternoon said he did not yet know if he was one of the five, but another former MP who had attended the protest had contacted him to advise that his had been withdrawn.
-Peters would check when he got home.
+Peters this afternoon confirmed he was one of the five who had their trespass orders withdrawn.

+"I have learnt that the trespass notice issued to me has been withdrawn as at 1:39pm today," Peters said in a statement.

 There were five former MPs at the protest: Peters had gone with Darroch Ball.
 Others were former Act MP Stephen Franks, former Maori Party co-leader Marama Fox and former National MP Matt King.